When LLM Agents Meet Graph Optimization: An Automated Data Quality Improvement Approach: Experiments

 \subsection{Scalability (Q5)}

 To address \textbf{Q5}, we investigate the scalability of our method through both theoretical complexity analysis and empirical evaluation.

-The \textbf{time complexity} of our framework can be summarized as follows: For the \textit{Detection Agent}, the overall cost is $O(n\bar{\ell}+m+nfk)$, where $\bar{\ell}$ denotes the average text length, $f$ is the feature dimension and $k$ is the number of clusters in $k$-means.
-For the \textit{Planning Agent}, the cost is $O(T_{\text{LLM}})$, which represents the time of a single LLM inference.
-For the \textit{Action Agent}, we separate two parts: the graph learning stage is dominated by GNN training and loss computations, with per-epoch cost $O(Lmh+mh+nh^2)$, where $h$ is the hidden dimension and $L$ is the number of GNN layers; the graph optimization stage has complexity $O(n_s(d+\log n+k_{\text{edge}})+m+n_{opt}T_{\text{LLM}})+O(r_{\text{gen}}n_{avg}(d+\log n+k_{\text{edge}}+T_{\text{LLM}}))$, where $n_s$ is the number of sparse nodes, $k_{\text{edge}}$ is the number of edges added per sparse node, $n_{opt}$ is the number of nodes with text issues and $n_{avg}$ is the average number of nodes per class.
+The \textbf{time complexity} of our framework is summarized as follows: For the \textit{Detection Agent}, the cost is $O(n\bar{\ell}+m+nfk)$, where $\bar{\ell}$ is the average text length, $f$ is the feature dimension, and $k$ is the number of clusters in $k$-means.
+For the \textit{Planning Agent}, the cost is $O(T_{\text{LLM}})$, representing the time for a single LLM inference.
+The \textit{Action Agent} has two parts: the graph learning stage has per-epoch cost $O(Lmh+mh+nh^2)$, where $h$ is the hidden dimension and $L$ is the number of GNN layers; the graph optimization stage has complexity $O(n_s(d+\log n+k_{\text{edge}})+m+n_{opt}T_{\text{LLM}})+O(r_{\text{gen}}n_{avg}(d+\log n+k_{\text{edge}}+T_{\text{LLM}}))$, where $n_s$ is the number of sparse nodes, $k_{\text{edge}}$ is the number of edges added per sparse node, $n_{opt}$ is the number of nodes with text issues, and $n_{avg}$ is the average number of nodes per class.
 For the \textit{Evaluation Agent}, the complexity is $O(n\bar{\ell}+m+nfk+T_{\text{LLM}})$.
-The space complexity is mainly dominated by the Action Agent.
-In the graph optimization stage, memory is needed for storing node embeddings and adjacency information, which scales as $O(nd+m)$.
-In the graph learning stage, the main memory overhead comes from computing the structural loss, which requires storing edge-level representations.
-Thus the overall space complexity can be summarized as $O(nd + m + nh + mh)$, where the $O(mh)$ term is the primary contributor in practice.

-To ensure the scalability of our method, we propose two optimization strategies that enable LAGA to efficiently operate on large-scale graphs. (i) During the computation of the structural loss, we adopt edge sampling by selecting a subset of positive and negative edges instead of computing over the entire graph, which significantly reduces memory consumption. (ii) For large graphs we employ a subgraph partitioning strategy: the graph is divided into $p$ subgraphs according to its community structure, and each subgraph is optimized independently before merging them back into a complete graph.
-As shown in Table~\ref{table:arxiv_perf}, we partition the arXiv dataset into five subgraphs for optimization and compare LAGA with baselines that can run on this dataset.
-The results demonstrate that LAGA still maintains strong effectiveness on arXiv, validating the scalability of our approach.

-Beyond computational and memory efficiency, we also consider system-level overhead.
-Since our method is implemented as a collaborative optimization system with multiple agents, one might also be concerned about the communication overhead between agents.
-From a database perspective, this overhead is relatively small, as the exchanged information mainly consists of graph partitions together with lightweight reports such as detection results, planning strategies, and evaluation summaries.
-Compared with the computational cost of optimization and training, this overhead is negligible, which further confirms the scalability of our framework.